madsehansen/MediocreProgramming/Material/ClassDesign/ResourceManager/resource_manager.md

   * Same as the constructors
   * The compiler generated ones are not OK
 - Other operators should be avoided
+  * Unless they make sense, like operator* and operator-> for pointer-like classes

 ### Methods
 - These classes should have methods for basic manipulation